 The “Silodrome” is a carnival sideshow attraction sometimes referred to as the “Wall of Death” – you may have seen one at a small county fair – the vertical velodromes were originally built in the countryside from old grain silos, leading to the name: silo drome.

-The Silodrome is sometimes referred to as the “Wall of Death” and if you’re over 30 you’ve probably seen one at a country fair or circus.
-The performers ride motorcycles and small cars around the vertical sides of the Silodrome using G-forces to stay glued to the wall, often juggling, doing headstands, drinking bourbon and collecting tips as they go round.
+Daredevils ride motorcycles and small cars around the sides of the Silodrome using G-forces to stay glued to the wall, often juggling, doing headstands, drinking bourbon and collecting tips from the audience as they go round.

 James has been writing for both print and online media since the early 2000s, he’s also an entrepreneur and designer, and has consulted with numerous businesses in Australia, Britain, the US and Hong Kong.
-He kicked off Silodrome at the end of 2010 and has since watched it grow to a site with over 650,000 monthly readers.
+He kicked off Silodrome at the end of 2010 and has since watched it grow into a site with almost a million monthly readers.

 When not writing for Silodrome James writes for Bike EXIF, Road & Track Magazine, eBay Motors, TimeOut Magazine, The Huckberry Blog, Motorcycle USA and a number of other publications of taste, if you’d like to hire him to write, you can contact him via email@example.com.

 The design of Silodrome is the work of Adrian Pelletier, the founder of Build Interactive and a hugely talented web developer/designer with a client list that includes Microsoft, Reebok, Walgreens, The Black Eyed Peas, Oracle, Liberty Mutual, Prudential and Projecturf.
 Adrian painstakingly restores old cars when he can find the time, so he fits very well into this gasoline and motor oil scented corner of the internet with people like us.